trashpandaboy/TPEvents/README.md

 ## License

-This project is released under the Unlicense.
+This project is licensed under the Unlicense.
+For more details, see the `LICENSE` file.